yroffin/jarcam/README.md

 # Intro

-Just a simple tool to generate gcode from STL
+Just a simple tool to generate gcode from STL (with integrated slicer)

 # Online site